On a stronger reconstruction notion for monoids and clones: Introduction

-Reconstruction questions have quite a long tradition in mathematics, for they can, in a broader sense, even be traced back to the problem of classifying (i.e.\ understanding) geometries from their symmetry groups in Felix Klein's `Er\-lan\-ger Pro\-gramm'~\cite{KleinErlangerProgramm,KleinErlangenProgramme}.
+Reconstruction questions have quite a long tradition in mathematics, for they can, in a broader sense, even be traced back to the problem of classifying (hence understanding) geometries from their symmetry groups in Felix Klein's `Er\-lan\-ger Pro\-gramm'~\cite{KleinErlangerProgramm,KleinErlangenProgramme}.
 Recently, however, such questions have also gained importance in applied contexts, namely for studying the complexity of so\dash{}called `constraint satisfaction problems' (CSPs) in theoretical computer science.
-These are decision problems regarding the satisfiability of certain logical formul\ae{} where the constraints are formulated using (usually relational) structures~$\mathbb{A}$ with finite signature, so\dash{}called `templates', given as a defining parameter of the problem, $\CSP(\mathbb{A})$.
-Besides finite structures, in particular countably infinite homogeneous structures obtained as Fra\"\i{}ss\'e{} limits play a key role here because they encode the whole complexity of all finite(ly generated) structures in the Fra\"\i{}ss\'e{} class at once.
-For example, the random poset is as powerful in this context as all finite posets together.
-Automatic homeomorphicity comes into play when comparing the complexity of CSPs given by two countable \nbdd{\aleph_0}categorical template structures~$\mathbb{A}$ and~$\mathbb{B}$ of finite but possibly different relational signature.
-Namely, if there is a continuous homomorphism from the polymorphism clone of~$\mathbb{A}$ to that of~$\mathbb{B}$ whose image is dense (and in contrast to the finite case, continuity is a true requirement here), then there is a primitive positive interpretation of~$\mathbb{B}$ into~$\mathbb{A}$ \mbox{\cite[Theorem~1, p.~2529]{BodirskyPinskerTopologicalBirkhoff}}.
-In this case one can find a polynomial\dash{}time reduction from $\CSP(\mathbb{B})$ to $\CSP(\mathbb{A})$, meaning that $\CSP(\mathbb{B})$ is not essentially harder to solve than $\CSP(\mathbb{A})$.
+These are decision problems regarding the satisfiability of primitive positive logical formul\ae{} where the constraints are formulated using (usually relational) structures~$\mathbb{A}$ with finite signature, so\dash{}called `templates', given as a defining parameter of the problem, $\CSP(\mathbb{A})$.
+Besides finite structures, in particular countably infinite homogeneous structures obtained as Fra\"\i{}ss\'e{} limits play a key role here because they are \nbdd{\aleph_0}categorical and can be treated from the point of view of the Galois connection of polymorphisms and invariant relations like their finite siblings~\cite[Theorem~5.1]{BodirskyNesetrilConstraintSatisfactionWithCountableHomogeneousTemplates} Automatic homeomorphicity comes into play when comparing the complexity of CSPs given by two countable \nbdd{\aleph_0}categorical template structures $\mathbb{A}$ and~$\mathbb{B}$ of finite but possibly different relational signature.
+Namely, if there is a continuous homomorphism from the polymorphism clone of~$\mathbb{A}$ to that of~$\mathbb{B}$ whose image is dense (and in contrast to the finite case, continuity is a true requirement here), then there is a primitive positive interpretation of~$\mathbb{B}$ into~$\mathbb{A}$ \cite[Theorem~1, p.~2529]{BodirskyPinskerTopologicalBirkhoff}.
+In this case one can find a log\dash{}space reduction from $\CSP(\mathbb{B})$ to $\CSP(\mathbb{A})$, meaning that $\CSP(\mathbb{B})$ is not essentially harder to solve than $\CSP(\mathbb{A})$.
 Thus the presence of a homomorphism between the clones that is also a homeomorphism indicates that $\CSP(\mathbb{A})$ and $\CSP(\mathbb{B})$ have the same decision complexity: the problems are interreducible.
 So from the viewpoint of CSPs, structures with automatic homeomorphicity are easier to study as they behave more like finite templates where continuity of homomorphisms is not an issue to establish reductions.
-As automatic action compatibility is a new and more powerful concept than automatic homeomorphicity, its full effect on the details of CSP reductions yet remains to be explored.
+As automatic action compatibility is a new and more powerful concept than automatic homeomorphicity, its full effect in the context of CSPs yet remains to be explored.